-Munich 1 day
+Munich in 1 day

-Two age - two Hall
+Two eras - two town halls

 City of churches